phuocmanh8701/FakeCommitGithub/README.md

 - Added fake commit commit 0 of 2024-09-26 with count 2 with 2 commits
 - Added fake commit commit 1 of 2024-09-26 with count 2 with 2 commits
 - Added fake commit commit 2 of 2024-09-26 with count 2 with 2 commits
+- Added fake commit commit 0 of 2024-09-17 with count 3 with 3 commits